 The only discomfort you may feel is from the needle used to draw your blood and the injections into your scalp.
 Most people report feeling only a mild sting during the injections.
 Other than that, PRP hair treatment is virtually painless.

 While this treatment may slow down the spread of hair loss, it is not for everyone.
 Not everyone is a potential candidate for this anti-aging procedure.
-The reason being is that some hair loss can be genetic while other hair loss can be stress related.
+The reason is that some hair loss can be genetic while others can be stress related.

 Visit a wellness clinic to see if you’re a good candidate for PRP hair treatment.

-That said, some studies have shown that PRP hair treatment can provide lasting results.
-One study followed subjects for a year after their initial treatment and found that 70% of them experienced significant hair growth.
+Some studies have shown that PRP hair treatment can provide lasting results.
+One study followed subjects for a year after their initial treatment and found that 70% experienced significant hair growth.

 It’s important to note that everyone responds differently to PRP treatment.
-Some people may see longer-lasting results, while others may need to undergo more frequent treatments to maintain their results.
-Ultimately, it will depend on your individual response to the treatment.
-Always consult with your doctor first to see the viability of PRP hairloss treatment for yourself.
+Some people may see longer-lasting results, while others may need more frequent treatments to maintain their results.
+Ultimately, it will depend on your response to the treatment.
+Always consult your doctor first to see the viability of PRP hair loss treatment for yourself.

 Hair loss is a common problem that affects millions of people around the world.
 While there are many treatments available, most are only temporary solutions.
 PRP hair treatment is a new solution that offers permanent results for some patients.

-PRP, or platelet-rich plasma, is a concentration of platelets and growth factors that are derived from your own blood.
-When injected into the scalp, PRP may stimulate new hair growth and may also thicken existing hair.
+PRP, or platelet-rich plasma, is a concentration of platelets and growth factors derived from your blood.
+When injected into the scalp, PRP may stimulate new hair growth and thicken existing hair.

 PRP hair treatment is a safe and effective procedure with minimal side effects.
-It is an ideal solution for those who have not had success with other treatments, or for those who want a permanent solution to their hair loss.
+It is an ideal solution for those who have not had success with other treatments or want a permanent solution to their hair loss.